maarselo/2.3-DataStructure-MongoDB/README.md

 - **Clients**: name, address, phone, email, registration date, and who recommended them.
 - **Employees**: track which employee sold each pair of glasses.
 - **Sales**: date/time of transaction.

-#### Queries to design for:
-- List total invoices of a client in a period.
-- List glasses sold by an employee in a given year.
-- List suppliers for successfully sold glasses.

 ---